efezinoidisi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 16-whatsnext is a script that displays lines containing the pattern root and three lines after them in the file /etc/passwd

+- 17-hidethisword is a script that displays all the lines that do not contain the pattern bin in the file /etc/passwd